maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 ```

 - *We do not have to assign an anonymous function to a variable*
-  - Can be written inline and call immediately
+  - Can be written inline and called immediately
   - But not something that we would normally do
   - If we are doing this approach, might as well just call the code
   - But this is typically used with `defer` and `go` routines